smart-on-fhir/health-cards-dev-tools/README.md

  - *qr*: a QR code image encoding a health card
  - *jwkset*: a JSON Web Key (JWK) Set, encoding the issuer public signing key

 The tool outputs validation information, depending on the verbosity level, in particular, the parsed FHIR bundle is printed at the `info` verbosity log level.
 The tool tries to continue parsing the artefact even if a warning or error occurred.
-Certain erros can be suppressed from the output using the `--exclude` option.
+Certain errors can be suppressed from the output using the `--exclude` option.

 Issuer signing public keys (encoded in a JSON Web Key Set) can be validated before being uploaded to their well-known URL.
 To validate a `issuerPublicKeys.json` JSON Web Key Set (JWK), call: